A complete guide of using Claude Code + NotebookLM + Obsidian

 Example daily uses

-Once the pipeline is installed, the same shape applies to many tasks.
+Once the skills are installed, the same shape applies to many tasks.

-• Research a new topic. /youtube-pipeline research "graphrag implementations" produces a cited synthesis in research/graphrag-implementations/ in fifteen to thirty minutes.
+/second-brain research "graphrag implementations"produces a cited synthesis inresearch/graphrag-implementations/in fifteen to thirty minutes. - Refresh existing research.

-• Generate a deliverable from existing notebook.
-Inside Claude Code: "use the notebooklm skill to generate a briefing-doc artifact from the agentic-rag-patterns notebook and download it as deliverables/briefing-doc.md."
+/second-brain research "agentic rag patterns" --diffre-runsyoutube-searchplusnotebooklm source add-research --mode deep, only adds new sources, and appends a "What's new since " section toanalysis.md. - Generate a deliverable from existing notebook.
+Inside Claude Code: "use the notebooklm skill to generate a briefing-doc artifact from the agentic-rag-patterns notebook and download it as

-• Continue a conversation in the browser, sync back later.
-Open the NotebookLM notebook in your browser, ask follow-up questions.
-Run python scripts/sync_history.py --notebook <id> to pull the new turns into chat-log.md.
+deliverables/flashcards.md." - Continue a conversation in the browser, sync back later.
+Open the NotebookLM notebook in your browser, ask follow-up questions, then run

-If you have Dataview installed in Obsidian, the YAML frontmatter the pipeline writes lets you build a research dashboard:
+If you have Dataview installed in Obsidian, the YAML frontmatter the orchestrator writes lets you build a research dashboard:

 ```dataview